What is governance?

 The college sector consists of FE colleges and sixth form colleges.
 Each year, AoC publishes key facts, a succinct annual overview of the sector in terms of facts and figures.
 AoC regions also produce their own summaries of college activity at regional level.

 Colleges’ relationships with Government

 Although colleges are independent bodies and do not form part of the public sector, they are regulated and to a large extent funded by central Government.
 It follows that Government departments, while not directly responsible for the performance of individual colleges, have a measure of control over them, backed up by reserve powers.
-Currently the departments with oversight of the sector are the Department for Business, Innovation and Skills (BIS) and the Department for Education (DfE).
+Currently the department with oversight of the sector is the Department for Education (DfE).